wiwik-instiki/EndekGAN-T2I/README.md

 ---

-# 23. Penulis
+# Authors

 **Ni Luh Wiwik Sri Rahayu G**
 Doctoral Program in Informatics
-Institut Teknologi Sepuluh Nopember, Surabaya, Indonesia
+Institut Teknologi Sepuluh Nopember (ITS), Surabaya, Indonesia

-**Prof. Dr. Eng.
-Nanik Suciati, S.Kom., M.Kom.**
+**Nanik Suciati**
 Department of Informatics
-Institut Teknologi Sepuluh Nopember, Surabaya, Indonesia
+Institut Teknologi Sepuluh Nopember (ITS), Surabaya, Indonesia

-**Prof. Daniel Oranova Siahaan, S.Kom., M.Sc., PD.Eng.**
+**Daniel Oranova Siahaan**
 Department of Informatics
-Institut Teknologi Sepuluh Nopember, Surabaya, Indonesia
+Institut Teknologi Sepuluh Nopember (ITS), Surabaya, Indonesia

 ---

-## Etika Penggunaan

-Penggunaan dataset dan generated image harus memperhatikan:

-- izin penggunaan citra;
+# Ethical and Cultural Use

+Use of the dataset, metadata, and generated outputs should consider:

+- image ownership and permissions;
-- hak cipta;
+- copyright;
-- provenance dataset;
+- dataset provenance;
-- kepantasan budaya;
+- cultural appropriateness;
-- motif yang mempunyai makna sakral; dan
-- validasi pakar sebelum keluaran dinyatakan sebagai desain Endek yang sah.
+- potentially sacred or culturally sensitive motifs; and
+- domain-expert validation before any generated output is described as an authentic or weaving-ready Endek design.

+---

+## Research status

+**EndekGAN-T2I is a research baseline for controlled conditioning analysis in limited-data Balinese Endek generation.
+It is not an autonomous cultural-design system and is not presented as a production-ready textile generator.**